Free Consultation:

 A significant obstacle for defendants is accessing an officer’s body cam footage.
 The criteria for requesting police recordings under Act 22 in Pennsylvania is narrow, and footage isn’t public record unless it is released by the department or presented as evidence in court.
 Even if your request is eventually successful, it can take months for the state to review submissions and release the video.

-Your criminal defense attorney can fight to obtain an officer’s body cam footage and take your case to trial if necessary.
+Your criminal defense attorney in Pennsylvania can fight to obtain an officer’s body cam footage and take your case to trial if necessary.
 However, you may not be able to rely on accessing the video to support your case — you can protect yourself by knowing you’re well within your rights to record the police with your personal cell phone or dash camera.

 You have the right to record the police in public places such as parks, streets and sidewalks, municipal buildings, and retail and commercial properties.
 However, recording isn’t allowed where there is an expectation of privacy, such as restrooms or dressing rooms.
 You also may not directly interfere with police enforcement actions.